Animals in Africa

 The Cheetah in Africa

 The Cheetah (Acinonyx jubatus) is a large and distinctive big cat known for its incredible speed and unique physical adaptations.
-Here are some key facts about cheetahs:

 Africa Safari Africa Cheetah Tour Africa safari Africa Cheetah tour is a fantastic way to explore the diverse birdlife of the continent.
-Many countries in Africa offer excellent birdwatching opportunities, with a range of habitats and species to discover.

 Chimpanzee in Africa

 Chimpanzees are highly intelligent and social primates belonging to the genus Pan.
-Here's a description of chimpanzees' physical characteristics :
+Here's a description of chimpanzees' physical characteristics:

 common-eland in Africa